 Smoking and the use of tobacco products, including electronic smoking devices and chew tobacco, are prohibited in or on all campus-owned, operated, or leased property including vehicles, sidewalks, and parking lots.
-Any product containing, made, or derived from tobacco or nicotine that is intended for human consumption, whether smoked, heated, chewed, absorbed, dissolved, inhaled, snorted, sniffed, or ingested by any other means, including, but not limited to cigarettes, cigars, little cigars, chewing tobacco, pipe tobacco, snuff; any electronic smoking device; notwithstanding any provision of subsections (1) and (2) to the contrary, "tobacco product" includes any component, part, or accessory of a tobacco product, whether or not sold separately.
+Any product containing, made, or derived from tobacco or nicotine that is intended for human consumption, whether smoked, heated, chewed, absorbed, dissolved, inhaled, snorted, sniffed, or ingested by any other means, including, but not limited to cigarettes, cigars, little cigars, chewing tobacco, pipe tobacco, snuff; any electronic smoking device ("tobacco product" includes any component, part, or accessory of a tobacco product, whether or not sold separately).